Koushik-0-18/C-Practice/README.md

 # C-Practice
-Basic C programs and problem solving
+This repository contains my basic C programs as I learn the language.
+I'll be uploading simple programs,experiments, and problem-solving practice here